Last approved by the Board of Directors on June 1, 2022. Originally created in 1998.

 This document outlines the values that guide Compassionate Action for Animals in all of our efforts.
-They fall into three categories.
-The first category, ethical values, addresses those values which we believe cannot be compromised under any circumstances, because doing so would be unethical, regardless of the ends we are pursuing.
+They fall into three categories: Ethical, Organizational and Strategic.

 Compassion for Animals